 Introduction

-The hormone oxytocin (OXT) is a nine amino acid neuropeptide that is synthesized in the hypothalamus and that acts both centrally and peripherally1,2.
+The hormone oxytocin (OXT) is a nine amino acid neuropeptide that is mainly synthesized in the hypothalamus and that acts both centrally and peripherally1,2.
 In both the biological and social sciences, it has been extensively linked to human social behavior3-5.
 For example, its role in labor6,7 and lactation8,9 is well established, and it is further linked to parent-infant10,11 and romantic12 bonding.
 More recently, OXT has garnered considerable interest for its purported involvement in complex social cognition and behavior13-15, including empathy16,17, altruism18,19, and emotion recognition20,21, which have all contributed to OXT’s increasing reputation as the ‘prosocial hormone’22.
-This idea is further fueled by recent studies that have revealed how administration of intranasal, synthetic, OXT modulates the neural correlates of these complex social behaviors, including interpersonal trust, social value representation, and perspective-taking5,23,24.
+This idea is further fueled by studies that have revealed how administration of intranasal, synthetic, OXT modulates the neural correlates of these complex social behaviors, including interpersonal trust, social value representation, and perspective-taking5,23,24.
 Moreover, intranasal administration of OXT has been shown to impact neural activation more generally associated with appetitive and/or aversive processes (e.g., salience attribution, representing reward value, and valence) in the brain’s canonical reward network, including ventral striatum, ventromedial prefrontal cortex, and ventral tegmental area23,25-28.
-Together, these results have sparked a wave of clinical, e.g.,2,29,30, and non-clinical, e.g.,3,4,31, research intranasally administered OXT to influence various aspects of social behavior32.
+Together, these results have sparked a wave of clinical, e.g.,2,29,30, and non-clinical, e.g.,3,4,31, studies that have used intranasally administered OXT to influence various aspects of social behavior32.

 One aspect of social behavior that has received particular interest in relation to OXT is interpersonal trust, e.g.,3,4,33, a psychological state that entails the risk to be exploited weighted against expectations of other’s prosocial behavior34.
 On a behavioral level, an established instrument to measure interpersonal trust is the trust or investment game35,36.
 This game is typically played in dyads, where one player is assigned the role of investor, and the other the role of trustee.
 The investor receives an initial endowment and decides how much of it, if any, to send to the trustee.
 This sent amount is tripled and added to the initial endowment of the trustee, who then decides how much, if any, to send back to the investor.
 Since the investor cannot be certain about any back-transfers, the process of investing money represents the investor’s willingness to accept the risk of being exploited weighted against expectations of the trustee’s prosocial behavior (i.e., the amount sent back), which is interpreted as a proxy of trusting behavior35.